-We have a strong group of volunteers, but if you are running the CUT112 or the MUT (60 Miles) we will need you to have a dedicated crew to act as a rolling aid station for you and your gear.
-They will meet you at the road crossings with your gear, and tell you good jokes as they watch us devour junk food.
+We will provide spreadsheets and guidance, but you to have a dedicated crew to act as a rolling aid station for you and your gear.
+They will meet you at the road crossings with your gear, and tell you good jokes as they watch you devour junk food.
 They may even help post bail if you get arrested for loitering or disturbing the peace.
 We will work out the details on our face book page after we know exactly who will be running.
-You should also plan on bringing enough food and drink to survive and to share with others.
-But I know you would do that anyway, just because...
+Finishing times are typically between 30 and 45 hours, so do not plan on driving home.

 Donate to the Trails

 This route strings together some of the best trail running in Connecticut including Suffield Mountain, Peak Mountain, Hatchet Hill, Wilcox Park, Penwood State Park (Traprock 50k), Heublein Tower, MDC Reservoirs, Rattlesnake Mountain, Pinnacle Rock, Crescent Lake, Ragged Mountain (Run Ragged), Castle Craig, Lamentation Mountain, Chauncey Peak, Mount Higby, Powder Ridge, Tri-Mountain State Park, Bluff Head (Bimblers Bluff 50k) , Cockaponset State Forest, East River Preserve, and the Guilford Point waterfront.
 The Course is not marked except by the blue blazes of Connecticut Forest and Parks.
-Runners need to navigate themselves and know the route. https://www.strava.com/activities/1032755139
+Runners need to navigate themselves and know the route.
+The route will be changed slightly every year as the trail changes, but stay on the Blue Blazes.
+Also do not forget to make the right hand turn onto the Menuncatuck Trail in Guilford, or you will end up in Middletown not Guilford. https://www.strava.com/activities/1032755139